Hjalmar J. Procopé

 In between of his two first terms as Minister of Foreign Affairs, Procopé served as Envoy of Finland in Warsaw 1926–1927.
 After his career as minister he worked as CEO of Finnish Paper Mills’ Association (Suomen Paperitehtaiden Yhdistys) from 1931 to 1939.
 Procopé was awarded the special title of Minister (ministeri) in 1931.

 Hjalmar Procopé served as Envoy of Finland in Washington D.C. during the war years 1939–1944.
-According to Finnish National Archive researcher Kauko Rumpunen, Franklin Roosevelt warned Procopé about the Molotov-Ribbentrop Pact and its contents on 28 August 1939.
+According to Finnish National Archive researcher Kauko Rumpunen, Franklin Roosevelt warned Procopé about the Molotov–Ribbentrop Pact and its contents on 28 August 1939.
 Prior to this Procopé had received information about the pact from other sources and he informed Finland with a telegram on 23 August 1939, the day the pact was signed.
 Roosevelt’s warning officially arrived in Finland a month after the meeting between Roosevelt and Procopé as part of a routine report.
-This report was not taken entirely seriously by the government of Finland, partly due to the fact that Roosevelt never revealed the original source of the tip, a subordinate of Joachim von Ribbentrop.
+This report was not taken entirely seriously by the government of Finland, partly because Roosevelt never revealed the original source of the tip, a subordinate of Joachim von Ribbentrop.

 During the Winter War (30 November 1939 – 13 March 1940) Procopé used the sympathy of Americans to benefit the interests of Finland.
 The political situation changed in late summer 1944 when Finland and Nazi Germany became enemies.
 Hjalmar Procopé was put into awaiting posting and he resigned from the service of the Foreign Ministry in November 1945.

 Procopé was the defense counsel of President Risto Ryti during the War-responsibility trials 1945–1946 and at the same time the defense leader of all defendants of the trials.
 During his last years Procopé participated in anti-communist activities in Finland, and later resided in exile in Stockholm and New York.
 Procopé died in Helsinki while visiting Finland in order to vote in the 1954 Finnish parliamentary election.

 One of Procopé's cousins was the journalist and poet Hjalmar F. E. Procopé (1868–1927).
 Procopé’s son Victor Procopé (1918–1998) was a Member of the Finnish Parliament.
 He had two sons with his third wife Margaret Shaw, John Procopé and Frederick Procopé.